scrapy/itemloaders/docs/api-reference.rst

         Create a nested loader with a css selector.
         The supplied selector is applied relative to selector associated with this :class:`ItemLoader`.
-The nested loader shares the :class:`Item` with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`, :meth:`add_value`, :meth:`replace_value`, etc. will behave as expected.
+The nested loader shares the item with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`, :meth:`add_value`, :meth:`replace_value`, etc. will behave as expected.